 Information for professionals on the Early Help Assessment (EHA)

 The aim in Herefordshire is to identify, at the earliest opportunity, a family or young person's needs which are not being met and provide a timely and coordinated package of support.
-Early Help Assessment can be used by all professionals working with children, young people and families and is a consent-based process so that it is underpinned by a partnership approach between families and practitioners, with emphasis on family-based decision-making.
+EHA can be used by all professionals working with children, young people and families.
+It is a consent-based process so that it is underpinned by a partnership approach between families and practitioners, with emphasis on family-based decision-making.

 It consists of these sections: